Should HR Set Guidelines for Online Communications?

 Put simply, more than ever before we are communicating differently with people.
 In person catch ups with an employee are becoming rarer and even phone conversations are being elbowed aside by the tap tap tap of a keyboard.

-And while we may (currently, at least) reminisce over the days when it took five minutes to swing by a colleague’s desk and check a pressing HR matter with them, there’s no denying that sending an online message can often be quicker and easier.
+And while we may (currently, at least) reminisce over the days when it took five minutes to swing by a coworker's desk and check a pressing HR matter with them, there’s no denying that sending an online message can often be quicker and easier.

 The problem is, as we increasingly deal with coworkers, companies, customers, tasks and errands online, the lines between casual chat and work-appropriate conversation are becoming blurred.

 If you have the sneaking suspicion that some members of staff could use a brush up when it comes to their internal and external communication skills, there’s no better time than now to start setting some company guidelines.

 First of all let’s look at the difference between two different types of online communication: asynchronous communication and synchronous communication.